Sheriff: Boy dead after police chase partly taped by TV crew

 Deputies say a front-seat passenger who had only minor injuries was questioned and released.
 Authorities didn't say whether Terry was injured in the crash.

 Terry is charged with unlawful distribution of a controlled substance, possession of drug paraphernalia, felony eluding, reckless endangerment and resisting arrest.
-Bail is set at $43,000.
+Bail was set at more than $40,000.

 The Alabama Law Enforcement Agency is investigating the crash and authorities said Terry could face additional charges.